 If you test positive for either infection, your sexual partner may want to be tested as well.
 If a sexually transmitted infection is allowed to continue without treatment, more serious complications, such as pelvic inflammatory disease, may result.

-Sexually Transmitted Infections (STIs) can be a serious concern.
+Sexually Transmitted Infections (STIs) and Sexually Transmitted Diseases (STDs) can be a serious concern.

 Just because STIs are common doesn’t mean they’re no big deal.
 Left untreated, infections can cause irreversible damage to your reproductive system, which can lead to high risk pregnancy, miscarriage, infertility, sterility, or other long-term complications.

 Serious complications can occur if an STI isn’t treated before you undergo an abortion procedure.